poulami-saha/Global-Code-Queens-MyTeam-Website/README.md

     - Open a new branch from there: `git checkout -n feature/example`
   - Option 2:
     - Open a new branch from `main`
-    - Merge the current state of any branch(es) that you want features from
+    - Merge the current state of any branch(es) that you want features from, using `git pull origin desired-branch-name` *from inside your new branch*

 # Pull Requests
 Pull requests, or PRs, are how we share our work for review before merging it into the main branch.
 GitHub has documentation for how to create a [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).